nwgat/DirectStreamer/README.md

 todo

+## todolist

+- [ ] fix hdr detection to include full profile names (dv07.06 etc) in docker logs
+- [ ] need to fix that some files show blackscreen on first play but correct on second
+- [ ] audio transcoding on the backend to improve support on devices without certain codecs
+- [x] hope stability works out with high bitrate files

 ## ❤ Made with these Projects
-Built with Alpine, Golang, Docker, ffmpeg,
+Built with Alpine, Golang, Docker, ffmpeg, android sdk